Hosting and bandwidth provided by MacAce.net.

 Bookmark & Share

-Please note that on March 7, 2012, Apple discontinued the 32 GB and 64 GB configurations of the iPad 2.
-Apple continues to sell 16 GB configurations.
+Please note that Apple has discontinued the 32 GB and 64 GB configurations of the iPad 2.
+However, Apple continues to sell 16 GB configurations.
+This Q&A has been updated with current iOS support and more.
+It can be quite useful for anyone considering an iPad 2 whether new or used.

 As classified by EveryiPad.com, there originally were three different iPad 2 models -- the iPad 2 (Wi-Fi), iPad 2 (Wi-Fi/GSM/A-GPS), and iPad 2 (Wi-Fi/CDMA/A-GPS) -- and these models are differentiated by connectivity and battery life as well as price.
 EveryiPad.com also dutifully has noted the quietly released iPad 2 (Wi-Fi, iPad2,4) model, although it only varies from its predecessors by small technical details.